 - On a lightly floured surface, roll out a piece of dough (1 out of 6 pieces) into a circle about 11-13 inches in diameter.
-Spread a thin layer of cheese mixture onto Khachapuri leaving about 1 inch of space from all edges.
+Spread a thin layer of cheese mixture on Khachapuri leaving about 1 inch of space around the edges.
 (See the notes)

 - Roll 2 opposite sides of Khachapuri towards the center and tightly pinch the corners.

 - Add more cheese mixture in the center of Khachapuri so that it was fully stuffed with cheese.

 - Transfer Khachapuri onto a parchment lined baking dish.

 - Continue the process with the remaining pieces of the dough.

 - Bake in a preheated oven for 15-20 minutes until edges became golden brown.